Hudson Talbott

 Hudson Talbott (born July 11, 1949) is an American author and illustrator known for his children's books.
-He has written and illustrated over 27 books, including A Walk In The Words, From Wolf to Woof!, It’s All About ME-ow, and River of Dreams - The Story of the Hudson River, which was made into a musical by composer Frank Cuthbert.
+He has written and illustrated over 27 books, including A Walk In The Words, From Wolf to Woof!, It's All About ME-ow and River of Dreams - The Story of the Hudson River, which was made into a musical by composer Frank Cuthbert.
 Talbott collaborated with Stephen Sondheim on a book version of the composer's musical Into The Woods.
-He illustrated the Newbury Honor winner Show Way (written by Jacqueline Woodson), and the ALA Notable and VOYA Honor book Leonardo’s Horse (written by Jean Fritz).
-His most famous work, We’re Back!
-A Dinosaur’s Story was adapted into an animated film of the same name by Steven Spielberg.
+He illustrated the Newbury Honor winner Show Way (written by Jacqueline Woodson), and the ALA Notable and VOYA Honor book Leonardo's Horse (written by Jean Fritz).
+His most famous work, We're Back!
+A Dinosaur's Story was adapted into an animated film of the same name by Steven Spielberg.

+Personal life

 He lives in the Hudson Valley of New York and continues to write and illustrate books for young readers.